postman721/NetFinder-for-Windows/README.md

 ![netfinder](https://user-images.githubusercontent.com/29865797/30962913-44fe3c4e-a454-11e7-9ff8-453144c45303.jpg)

+NetFinder uses system´s default browser to show results.
+When you have chosen an engine and added keywords you want to search, then verify by pressing Enter/Return key.
+After this the system´s default browser will open showing the results.

 NetFinder supports Google, Yahoo, Privatelee, Wolfram Alpha, Youtube and StackoverFlow searches.
 If you are using multiple search keywords use +  between them.
 For example: hello world becomes hello+world.

 ___________